Guru Randhawa: 2017–present

 In 2017, Randhawa released an emotional track named "Taare" in January.
-The track performed average on YouTube but this song's video was trolled to be a copy of Zayn Malik's song "It's You".
+The track performed average on YouTube and the song's music video was trolled for allegedly plagiarising Zayn Malik's song "It's You".
 Randhawa made his Bollywood singing debut in the Indian movie Hindi Medium.
-His foot-tapping track "Suit" was recreated in the film as "Suit Suit".
+His track "Suit" was recreated in the film as "Suit Suit".

 He sang in the 2017 Indian Premier League opening ceremony.
 Later in 2017, his two tracks appeared in Bollywood movies.
 His old track "Tu Meri Rani" was recreated in the Hindi film Tumhari Sulu and an original track named "Lagdi Hai Thaai" was also released in the movie Simran in collaboration with Jonita Gandhi.

 His two most-viewed songs, "High Rated Gabru" and "Lahore", have over 1.1 billion and 1 billion views on T-Series' official YouTube channel respectively.
 In 2018 "Lahore" won Track of the Year at the Brit Asia TV Music Awards, where Randhawa also won Best Male Act.
 His first international collaboration was "Slowly Slowly" featuring Pitbull, released on 19 April 2019.
 The song's music video received 38 million views on YouTube within 24 hours, becoming one of the world's all-time most-viewed music videos in 24 hours.

-In 2019, Randhawa turned producer with Punjabi language film Tara Mira starring Ranjit Bawa and Nazia Hussan, directed by Rajiev Dhingra.
+In 2019, Randhawa produced the Punjabi language film Tara Mira starring Ranjit Bawa and Nazia Hussan, directed by Rajiev Dhingra.

-In 2020, Guru made his second international collaboration "Surma Surma" with British artist Jay Sean.
+In 2020, Randhawa made his second international collaboration "Surma Surma" with British artist Jay Sean.